 Equipment

-- 8 skewers, wooden Soak for 1 hour before using
+- 8 skewers, wooden Soak in water for 1 hour before using

 Ingredients